Student Activities

 Quill and Scroll

-Faculty Sponsor: Mr. Framel
+Faculty Adviser: Mr. Framel

 Mission Statement: We encourage, support and recognize individual student initiative and achievement in scholastic journalism, regardless the medium.